jchristn/CavemanTcp/README.md

 - ```Send``` and ```Read``` methods using ```string ipPort``` are marked obsolete
 - ```AddClient``` moved closer to connection acceptance
 - Target ```net7.0``` and ```net472```
+- Better detection of disconnects
+- Disable Nagle's algorithm by default

 ## Examples